folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 * Local state: none
 * Child components: **LoanBrief**

-> ISSUE: is read-only access enough?
-Perhaps we would want to be able
+> **ISSUE.** Is read-only access enough?
+Perhaps we would want to be
-> to renew a user's loans from here?
-But checking items back in is
+> able to renew a user's loans from here?
+But checking items back in
-> presumably done somewhere else: it's not necessary to have first
+> is presumably done somewhere else: it's not necessary to have first
 > found the patron before doing this.

 ##### LoanBrief